kINo204/toy-hello-opengl/README.md

 # Toy Hello OpenGL

-A practice project of BUAA computer graphics course. (containing course homeworks)
+A practice project of BUAA computer graphics course. (containing course homeworks, DO NOT USE!)

 Thanks to the great tutorial on [https://learnopengl.com/](https://github.com/JoeyDeVries/LearnOpenGL), the project follows tutorial steps on its website, each branch for a single unit.